mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Experiments

 \subsection{Quantitative Evaluation Results on Real-World Datasets}

-The link prediction experiment results on three networks are presented in Table~\ref{tab::link-pred}.
-For each dataset, all methods leveraging multiple views outperformed those using only one view, which justifies the necessity of using multi-view networks.
-Moreover, \onespace and \viewmerging had comparable performance on each dataset.
+The main quantitative evaluation results are presented in Table~\ref{tab::link-pred-yt-tt} and Table~\ref{tab::quant-snapchat}.
+Among the in-house baselines and the proposed \mtv models, {\textit{all models leveraging multiple views outperformed those using only one view}}, which justifies the necessity of using multi-view networks.
+Moreover, {\textit{\onespace and \viewmerging had comparable performance}} on each dataset.
 This is an expected outcome because they both only model \collaboration and differ from each other merely in whether random walks are performed across network views.